ThomasDOtto/ILRA/README.md

 # ILRA
-Improvement of Long Read Assemblies (ILRA) is a pipeline to help in the post-assembly process (finishing of genomes) by cleaning and merging contigs, correcting homopolymer tracks and circularizing plastids.
+Improvement of Long Read Assemblies (ILRA) is a pipeline to help in the post-assembly process (finishing of genomes) with steps such as  cleaning and merging contigs, correcting homopolymer tracks, circularizing plastids and quality control.

 ## Installation
 ILRA is based on several standard tools and novel scripts.
 We suggest two alternatives for installation.
 Please choose one of: